michael2012z/BitBible/markdown/KJV/files/Num.md

 15. And they departed from Rephidim, and pitched in the wilderness of Sinai.

-16. And they removed from the desert of Sinai, and pitched at Kibroth–hattaavah.Kibroth–hattaavah: that is, the graves of lust
+16. And they removed from the desert of Sinai, and pitched at Kibroth–hattaavah.

 17. And they departed from Kibroth–hattaavah, and encamped at Hazeroth.